roopesh-nivedit/documentation-samples-md/find-needles/notes.md

 # About findNeedles documentation

-This is an API reference document that explains how to call the findNeedles() method.
-There are many variations of the findNeedles() method in the internet, but I have decided to document this particular version as I believe the code can be improved.
+This API reference document explains how to call the findNeedles() method.
+There are many variations of the findNeedles() method on the internet, but I have decided to document this version as I believe the developer can improve the code.

 ## Audience